rchartra/NcCut/paper.md

 Using this tool users can click points along a feature and transects of a set width will be made orthogonal to the line marked out by the user (Figure 2b).
 This width can be adjusted at any point in the marking process and multiple markers can be drawn on the same file and plotted together.
-For use on large projects worked on over multiple sessions, the marker data saved from the plotting menu can be reloaded back into CutView and continued.
+For use on large projects worked on over multiple sessions, the marker data saved from the plotting menu can be reloaded back into NcCut and continued.

 ![a.)
 The simple transect tool used over two features in a loaded NetCDF file. b.)
 The marker tool used to take multiple transects orthogonal to a linear feature.](images/paper_fig_2.png)